itamarc/action-itemplate-ghpages/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
       with:
         # The branch where the templates are stored
         # (if not present, uses the 'master' branch)
         # (recomended: use the same branch configured to be used in GH Pages)
-      ref: gh-pages
+        ref: 'gh-pages'
     - uses: itamarc/action-itemplate-ghpages@v1
       with:
         # The relative path to the folder that contains your site's templates